Incarceration in the United States: Security levels

 In a maximum security prison or area (called high security in the federal system), all prisoners have individual cells with sliding doors controlled from a secure remote control station.
-Prisoners are allowed out of their cells one out of twenty four hours (one hour and 30 minutes for prisoners in California).
+Prisoners are allowed out of their cells for 1 out of every 24 hours (1 hour and 30 minutes for prisoners in California).
 When out of their cells, prisoners remain in the cell block or an exterior cage.
 Movement out of the cell block or "pod" is tightly restricted using restraints and escorts by correctional officers.

 Incarceration Rate by State, 2016; excludes jail inmates.

 Under close security, prisoners usually have one- or two-person cells operated from a remote control station.
 Each cell has its own toilet and sink.
-Inmates may leave their cells for work assignments or correctional programs and otherwise may be allowed in a common area in the cellblock or an exercise yard.
+Inmates may leave their cells for work assignments or correctional programs and may otherwise be allowed in a common area in the cellblock or in an exercise yard.
 The fences are generally double fences with watchtowers housing armed guards, plus often a third, lethal-current electric fence in the middle.

 Prisoners that fall into the medium security group may sleep in cells, but share them two and two, and use bunk beds with lockers to store their possessions.
-Depending upon the facility, each cell may have showers, toilets and sinks.
+Depending upon the facility, each cell may have showers, toilets, and sinks.
 Cells are locked at night with one or more correctional officers supervising.
-There is less supervision over the internal movements of prisoners.
-The perimeter is generally double fenced and regularly patrolled.
+There is less supervision of prisoners' internal movements.
+The perimeter is generally double-fenced and regularly patrolled.

 Prisoners in minimum security facilities are considered to pose little physical risk to the public and are mainly non-violent "white collar criminals".
-Minimum security prisoners live in less-secure dormitories, which are regularly patrolled by correctional officers.
+Minimum-security prisoners live in less-secure dormitories, which correctional officers regularly patrol.
 As in medium security facilities, they have communal showers, toilets, and sinks.
 A minimum-security facility generally has a single fence that is watched, but not patrolled, by armed guards.
 At facilities in very remote and rural areas, there may be no fence at all.
 Prisoners may often work on community projects, such as roadside litter cleanup with the state department of transportation or wilderness conservation.
-Many minimum security facilities are small camps located in or near military bases, larger prisons (outside the security perimeter) or other government institutions to provide a convenient supply of convict labor to the institution.
+Many minimum-security facilities are small camps located in or near military bases, larger prisons (outside the security perimeter), or other government institutions, providing a convenient supply of convict labor to those institutions.
 Many states allow persons in minimum-security facilities access to the Internet.